 If you are interested in a policy-related internship, research assistant position, or job, it is often extremely helpful to have at least a basic familiarity with one or more of these software packages.

 The R programming language is an open source language and environment for statistical computing and graphics that is being featured in more and more academic courses.
+This blog post highlights how to get started with ggplot2 (a graphing tool) in R.

 Stata is the statistical package of choice for many Wharton professors and in many government and academic institutions.